-3-phase motor
+Electromagnetic contactor for normal and reverse rotation

+- Customer to prepare.
-- MC: Electromagnetic contactor - OLR: Overload protection device or electronic thermal relay

-- This diagram shows cases for motors with standard Japanese domestic specifications.
-Please consult with us for motors with overseas specifications.

-- For brake types, see Table 1-1 on P6. - Brake action delay time is different between normal and quick-braking circuits.

-Table 7-2 on P51 shows action delay time.
-Choose the circuit that matches work requirements.

-- Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick-braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors and varistors for quick-braking circuits, see Table 6-5 on P46.

-- For plugging operations using a quick-braking circuit, gang the brake circuit's electromagnetic contactors to the motor's normal and reverse rotation electromagnetic contactors.

-- A rectifier for SB-004 is placed separately.
+- OLR: Overload protection device or electronic thermal relay - This diagram shows cases for motors with standard Japanese domestic specifications.
+Please consult with us for motors with overseas specifications. - For brake types, see Table 1-1 on P6. - Brake action delay time is different between normal and quick-braking circuits.
+Table 7-2 on P31 shows action delay time.
+Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors for quick braking circuits, see Table 6-4 on P27. - For plugging operations using a quick-braking circuit, gang the brake circuit's electromagnetic contactors to the motor's normal and reverse rotation electromagnetic contactors. - A rectifier is built-in the brake unit.

-- A rectifier for MB-003 and 005 is built-in the brake unit.
-(However, the waterproof type is placed separately.)

-- A flag () is attached at the lead wire for the MB-003 and 005 waterproof 400V class.

-- Do not open the cap of a waterproof/dust-proof box of a waterproof motor.
-Otherwise, waterproof/dustproof effects will be lost and electric shock, damage, and fire may result. - The rectifier is not waterproof for a waterproof motor.